The Ultimate Guide to User Acceptance Testing (UAT)

 We design workflows like this with Whimsical:

-We benefit from this in many ways.
+We benefit from this in multiple ways.

-Secondly: the ability to pinpoint where problems occurred.
+Secondly, this documentation gives testers the ability to pinpoint where problems occurred.

 3. Set up a secure staging environment